Differentiability of quadratic BSDEs generated by continuous martingales: Appendix

-Then BSDE \eqref{BSDE:apriori} has the form
+Then BSDE (\ref{BSDE:apriori}) has the form

-Due to (H4) we have $|q H^*| \leq |q K^*|$ and it follows that $H \cdot M$ is a BMO($\P$) martingale.
-Furthermore we know from \cite[Theorem 3.1]{Kazamaki} that there exists a $\hat q >1$ such that the reverse H\"older inequality holds, i.e. there exists a constant $c>0$ such that
+Due to (H4) we have $|q H^*| \leq|q K^*|$ and it follows that $H \cdot M$ is a BMO($\PP$) martingale.
+Furthermore, we know from \cite{Kazamaki}, Theorem 3.1, that there exists a \mbox{$\hat q >1$} such that the reverse H\"{o}lder inequality holds, that is, there exists a~constant $c>0$ such that